katyadam/SAVAT/README.md

 - The frontend UI: <http://localhost:8000>

 ### Docker-Compose Mode

+> ⚠️ **Warning:** It is important to note that IR service is not yet runnable in this mode!

 - The application is served at <http://localhost:8081>.
 - In the `frontend` directory, create a `.env` file based on `env.prod`.